scottmconway/nfg-bylaws/bylaws_pandoc.md

 The constitution and by-laws of the National Speleological Society shall be binding on the Niagara Frontier Grotto.
 Any action inconsistent therewith shall be null and void.

 ## ARTICLE IV
-All members of the National Speleological Society shall, upon payment of dues, be admitted as Regular members of this grotto without prior endorsement.
+All members of the National Speleological Society shall, upon payment of dues, be admitted as members of this grotto without prior endorsement.
-Regular members may participate in any official grotto function, cast ballots, and hold elective office.
+Grotto members may participate in any official grotto function, cast ballots, and hold elective office.

 ## ARTICLE V
-Associate members are not members of the National Speleological Society and, therefore, cannot vote in matters affecting the Society nor hold grotto office.
-Associate members shall pay full dues, and may participate in any official grotto activity, and may cast ballots for grotto business.
+Removed

 ## ARTICLE VI
-Honorary membership is a status granted to former members who have given substantial time to the grotto.
-Other consideration for honorary status is for people who due to distance or changes in circumstance are unable to actively participate, but wish to stay in communication with the grotto.
-Any member can nominate honorary members, but the membership can only be awarded through a majority vote of current members.
-These members may cast ballots for grotto business, but are not responsible for paying dues.
+Removed

 ## ARTICLE VII
 The elected officers of the Niagara Frontier Grotto shall consist of a Chairman, a Vice-Chairman, a Secretary, and a Treasurer.
-These officers shall be elected from regular members and by the Regular, Associate, and Honorary members of this grotto.

 ## ARTICLE VIII
 This grotto shall be governed by an Executive Committee consisting of its elected officers.
 This committee shall have power to manage business, formulate by-laws, call meetings, raise funds, to appoint committeemen and non-elected officers, and perform all other necessary functions of this grotto.
-Actions of the Executive Committee may be overruled by a 2/3 majority vote of all the Regular, Associate and Honorary members present at the next regular meeting.
+Actions of the Executive Committee may be overruled by a 2/3 majority vote of all grotto members present at the next regular meeting.

 ## ARTICLE IX
 In the event that this grotto dissolves, becomes defunct, or is transferred to inactive status by the National Speleological Society, all property donated or loaned to the grotto by the National Speleological Society shall revert to the National Speleological Society.